 Why did I receive another notice of a Revision-to-Action Report?
 What is a Revision-to-Action Report?

 A Revision-to-Action Report is a report of an action that modifies an adverse action previously reported to the NPDB.
-A Revision-to-Action Report does not replace a previously reported adverse action but rather is treated as a separate action that pertains to the previous action.
-Both reports become part of the disclosable record.
-The entity that reports an initial adverse action also must report any modification of that action.
+A Revision-to-Action Report does not replace the preceding report(s).
+Rather, it becomes a part of the disclosable record.
+The entity that reports the adverse action is responsible for reporting any modification to that action.

 Examples of when a Revision-to-Action Report should be submitted include:

-Sign into the Report Response Service to view your report.
+Sign in to the Report Response Service to view your report.

 Other Questions You May Find Helpful